(212) 861-9797

 ★★★★★ The staff is courteous and professional

 Considering the importance of vision and the numerous serious diseases which pose a life changing threat, there is no room for error.
-The finest eye specialists in the country are found at VRMCNY.
+The finest eye specialists in the country are found at VRMNY.
 I have been a patient there for decades and have been seen by several doctors.
 They define the meaning of expert and consult with one another to ensure accuracy.
 The office is spotless.
 The staff is courteous and professional.
 The visits are usually time consuming due to the necessity of imaging and a preliminary exam with a technician before seeing the specialist.
 I consider myself fortunate and am very grateful to be a patient there.

 RENEE B. Google